mvolkmann/MyUnixEnv/notes/Go03-Syntax.md

   give a name to a struct, interface, or function signature
 - `var` - defines a variable and its type, initial value, or both

-There are additional "predeclared names" that are not reserved, but using them in other contexts could be confusing.
+There are additional predeclared names that are not reserved, but using them in other contexts could be confusing.
 These include the names of primitive types (such as `int` and `string`), the names of built-in functions (such as `append`, `delete`, `make`, and `range`),